 Ende to get there.
 There is a large sign on the road (turn left).
 If the church is closed they will open the door for

 you.
 You can leave a small donation.
-Sikka is also know for its weaving cloth.
+Sikka is also known for its weaving cloth.

 Following the road further west you will first meet Paga Beach where tourguides or drivers intend to stop for a break.
 You'd better travel a little further to Koka Beach (2 km off the Trans Flores highway) with the big black rocks just to soothe your hunger for taking photo’s.
 This is one of the prettiest beaches of Flores and outside weekends you will have the beach, which are in fact two bays, for yourself.
 You also can overnight on the beach in basic accomodation.
 See the hotel section.